Surgical Technology (APST)

 Associate in Applied Science Degree

 A surgical technologist (ST) serves the patient's interest primarily by providing assistance to the surgeon.
 The surgical technologist's primary task during an operative procedure is to anticipate the perioperative needs of the surgeon and surgical patient.
 Students in this program must be well grounded in the basic sciences, especially anatomy, microbiology, and pathophysiology.
-The surgical technologist contributes to global patient care by serving as a team member who monitors the surgical environment along with the other team members.
+The surgical technologist contributes to global patient care by serving as a team member who monitors the surgical environment.

 Applying for Admission to the Program

-- Students may be required to have additional criminal background checks and/or fingerprinting prior to the start of a clinical sequence as requested by specific clinical facilities.
-Failure to receive an acceptable criminal background/fingerprinting check at any time, will result in dismissal from the program.
+1. Additional criminal background checks may be conducted at any time during the program.
+Students may be required to have drug testing as well as additional criminal background checks and/or fingerprinting prior to the start of a clinical sequence as requested by specific clinical facilities.
+Failure to receive an acceptable drug test and/or criminal background/fingerprinting check at any time, will result in dismissal from the program.

 - Allied Health Department